wanpdsantos/backend_challenge/README.md

 # About
-Rest API developed with Django and Docker containers.
+Rest API developed with Django/Postgres/Nginx and Docker containers.

 # Instructions
 Make sure to have docker installed on your machine.